suchzheng2/Principal-of-Neural-Science/Chapter 2: Genes and Behaviors.md

   * Monozygotic twins: Identical twins develop from a single fertilized egg, share all genes
   * Fraternal twins: develoepd from two different fertilized egg, like siblings, share on average half theri genetics information
 * Twin study by Francis Galton in 1883
   * Compare condordance for disorder between monozygotic twins and fraternal twins
   * Results: Identical twins tend to be more similar (concordant) for neurological and psychiatric traits than fraternal twins, providing evidence of a heritable component of these traits
 * Minnesota Twin Study
+  *  Examined identical twins that were separated early in life
+  *  Results: despite great different in enviroment, they still share same psychiatric disorders and ends to share personalities.

+* Limitation: Twin study does not tell us which genetic and enviromental factors are influence behavior
+  * this is addressed by experimental animal and modern method on gene discovery